brettz9/maptext/README.md

 ## Immediate to-dos

 0. Have mouseover show text on page
-0. Make form serializable and deserializable at least to/from textarea
+0. Make form serializable and deserializable at least to/from textarea;
+    make text optional by preference
 1. Allow text search with highlight of image regions
 2. Allow (click/drag) image highlighting of region(s)
     for copy-paste and/or display of text